Eco-friendly Living: The Beginners Guide to Eco-friendly Lifestyle

 - Sweet bell peppers

-The three most commonly wasted foods in households in the UK daily being potatoes (5.8 million potatoes), bread (24 million slice of bread), and milk (5.8 glasses of milk).
+The three most commonly wasted foods in households in the UK daily being potatoes (5.8 million potatoes), bread (24 million slices of bread), and milk (5.8 glasses of milk).

 Food items you can freeze